ccp-eva/SportTaskME21/README.md

 main.py shall be adapted according to your tree.
 We encourage participants to fork this repository and share their contributions.
 Best method (if easily reproducible) may be used as a baseline for next year.

-In this repo we also provide the python code that will be used for [checking](verif_submission.py) and [evaluating](evaluation.py) the participants' runs.

 Thank you for your participation.